|Rabbi Moskowitz||Cantor Appelbaum|

 Presently, Rabbi Moskowitz in on the board of the NYBR – The New York Board of Rabbis and is immediate Past President of LIBOR – The Long Island Board of Rabbis and a board member of M’Yad L’Yad – Helping Hands.
 She is involved in The Jewish Education Project’s Game Changer.
 She was on the executive board of the WRN – the Women’s Rabbinic Network, a member of the Board of Education of SSDS of Nassau County and chairperson of UJA’s LIRAC – Long Island Rabbinic Advisory Council.
 She is on the faculty of URJ’s Eisner Camp in Great Barrington, MA.
 She is a 500 hr certified yoga instruction and is known for having created a Kabbalah Yoga Service that she has presented at conferences around the country.

 A native of Baltimore, MD Rabbi Moskowitz resides in Huntington, NY with her husband Rabbi Steven Heneson Moskowitz, rabbi of the Jewish Congregation of Brookville.
 Her daughter Shira works for the Institute for Southern Jewish Life and her son Ari attends Northwestern University.

 Rabbi Rachel Wiesenberg is the Rabbi-Educator of Temple Beth Torah.
 Along with directing our Religious School K-7, she also coordinates our Jewish Teen Vibe (JTV) programming, aids in lifecycle events and leads us in prayer.
-Rabbi is excited to serve TBT for her sixth year.
+Rabbi has been serving TBT since 2010.

 Her passion for working with Jewish Youth was nurtured through her experiences as both camper and counselor at Eisner Camp in Massachusetts, as well as through her work with Panim in Washington D.C. and Birthright Israel.